-If you’re looking to refresh your vehicle from the inside out, then here are six different ways to make it happen!
+If you’re looking to refresh your vehicle from the inside out with some deep cleaning, then here are six different ways to make it happen!

 Hand-Wash and Wax the Exterior